pathouse/pathouse.github.io/_posts/2013-05-27-spasmodic-hercules.markdown

 ## Consistency

 The answer is not straightforward or simple.
 I've matured quite a bit, and in many ways I'm not the same person I was when I entered college.
-I'm more focused, more serious, more driven, etc. etc. But there are many similarities between the way I approach programming now and the way I first approached it in highschool - consistency.
+I'm more focused, more serious, more driven, etc. etc. But there is one similarity between the way I approach programming now and the way I first approached it in highschool - consistency.

 In high school, I took all of my classes every day, as opposed to college where I took most classes only two or three times a week, and many only once.
 There are some subjects that can be taught this way.
 Computer Science is not one of them.
 The kind of progress I have made over the past two months has me convinced that the value of daily practice cannot be replaced or replicated by other means.